thomasorb/orcs/docs/introduction.rst

 ``lines`` parameter of the fitting method.

-The notion of covariation is a little more complex but is certainly the most useful. two lines can share the same broadening.
+The notion of covariation is a little more complex but is certainly the most useful.
+Two or more lines can share the same broadening.
 In this case the broadening parameter of both lines must be replaced with one single parameter.
 You can define the covarying parameter by tagging them with the same symbol (a string or a number). let's say you have three lines (line0, line1, line2), you can group the broadening of line0 and line2 by passing to the fitting function the keyword ``sigma_def=('1','2','1')``.
 The real broadening of the lines used to model the spectrum will be a function of the initial guess value of the broadening of both lines (0 km/s by default) which will be fixed during the fit and the covarying value which is a free parameter.

+In general the final value of a covarying line parameter is defined
+as: :math:`val = f(guess, cov)`. `val` is the final value (e.g. the
+observed wavenumber), `guess` is the fixed guess_value (e.g. rest wavenumber of the line), `cov` is the value of the covarying parameter (e.g. velocity in km/s), `f` is the covariation operation (in the case of the line wavenumber the Doppler shift equation).

 You can also group the lines with the same velocity.
 In this case, the base parameter is the wavenumber of the lines and the covarying